dat320-2019/course-info/lab-submission.md

 1. You will get access to two repositories when you have signed up on Autograder.
-   The first is the [`assignments`](https://github.com/dat320-2019/assignments) repository, which is where we will publish all lab assignments, skeleton code and additional information related to the assignments.
-You will only have read access to this repository, and its content may change throughout the semester, as we add new labs or fix problems.
+   The first is the [`assignments`](https://github.com/dat320-2019/assignments) repository, which is where we publish all lab assignments, skeleton code and additional information.
+   You only have read access to this repository, and its content may change throughout the semester, as we add new labs or fix problems.
-   The second repository is your own repository named `username-labs`, where `username` is your GitHub username.
+   The second is your own private repository named `username-labs`.
    You will have write access to this repository.
    Your solution to the assignments should be pushed here.

 2. To get the [`assignments`](https://github.com/dat320-2019/assignments) repo,
-   first decide on a suitable location for your workspace; we will use `$HOME/dat320-2019` in the following:
+   first decide on a suitable location for your workspace for the course.
+   We will use `$HOME/dat320-2019` in the following:
     1. `mkdir $HOME/dat320-2019`
     2. `cd $HOME/dat320-2019`
     3. `git clone https://github.com/dat320-2019/assignments.git`
-    4. You will be asked for your GitHub user name and password
+    4. You will be asked for your GitHub user name and password.

 3. To avoid having to type your password every time, follow these [steps](https://github.com/dat320-2019/course-info/blob/master/github-ssh.md)